We’re 100% Indigenous owned and the only operator in the area that brings to life a truly unique First Nation experience from dock-to-dock.

 - We have hand sanitizers and masks readily available

-- Our vessel, coaches, and all high contact points are sanitized after each use
+- Our vessels, coaches, and all high contact points are sanitized after each use

-Our best practices are followed by and in accordance with Health Canada, WorksafeBC, Ministry of Transport, BC Centre of Disease Control
+Our best practices are followed by and in accordance with Health Canada, WorksafeBC, Ministry of Transport, BC Centre of Disease Control, Province of British Columbia

 Orford Bay dock is at full capacity and unfortunately, we cannot welcome more boats into the area.